Tackling Poverty Locally Directory

 A dynamic resource – an explanation of how our classification scheme works

 New local actions to tackle poverty are emerging all the time.
-It is important to share examples of local initiatives at different stages in their development.
+We aim to share examples of local initiatives at different stages in their development.

 Would you like to become a peer reviewer?